Tekken (video game): Development and release

 Namco's earliest design documents for Tekken were revealed to be known as “Kamui.”

 Tekken was not originally conceived as a fighting game.
 The project began as an internal Namco test case for animating 3D character models, and eventually incorporated texture mapping similar to that found in Namco's 1993 racing game Ridge Racer.
 In 1994, Namco acquired developers from longtime competitor Sega, which had recently created the first 3D fighting game with 1993's Virtua Fighter.
 Namco's research managing director Shegeichi Nakamura had met with Sony Computer Entertainment head Ken Kutaragi in 1993 to discuss the preliminary PlayStation specifications, with Namco subsequently developing the Namco System 11 arcade board based on PlayStation hardware and Tekken as their answer to Sega's popular Virtua Fighter.
-Tekken was initially planned for the Namco System 22, the board used by Ridge Racer, but after Namco heard Sega was developing Virtua Fighter 2 for their new Sega Model 2 arcade board, before the development of Tekken was later moved to the System 11 after the meeting with Kutaragi.
+Tekken was initially planned for the Namco System 22, the board used by Ridge Racer after Namco heard Sega was developing Virtua Fighter 2 for their new Sega Model 2 arcade board.
+However, this would have made the machine too expensive, so development of Tekken was moved to the System 11 after the meeting with Kutaragi.

 The game was originally going to be titled Rave War.
 This name was suggested by Jerry Momoda, Namco America's product manager, who felt the name Tekken had "zero meaning to English-speaking people".
 However the final name in all territories would remain Tekken.
 Also known as Rave Wars, the prototype was demonstrated at the Amusement & Music Operators Association (AMOA) Expo in September 1994, before being renamed Tekken upon release.